-From movie reviews to poems to personal reflections, I started writing blog posts to encourage people in their relationship with God.
-Eventually, I began focusing specifically on meeting young women in their struggles by sharing mine and sharing Scripture.
+From movie reviews to poems to personal reflections, I started writing blog posts to encourage people in their relationships with God.
+Eventually, I began focusing specifically on reaching young women by sharing my struggles and relevant Bible verses.
 All along, I’ve wanted to bring readers to the place where God's Word meets their messes—as His Word always meets mine.

 The Hidden Reality of Writing a Book: My 6-Year Blogiversary

-Since I was a little girl, I’ve wanted to be a writer.
-Honestly, you probably already knew that because I’ve written about this dream many times since I started TTT in 2015.
 Well, my dream finally came true this year.
-The summer, I signed my first book contract.
-I'm a published author now.
-Yet this season of life feels a bit anticlimactic.
+In July, I signed my first book contract.
+I’m a published author now.
+Yet this season of life actually feels unexpectedly anticlimactic.

 A Conversation with My Try-Harder Self: My 5-Year Blogiversary